 Jeff Prucher submitted a cite from a 2002 reprint of Keith Laumer's 1964 "Wicker Wonderland", but the cite does not appear in the 1965 first publication.

-Fred Galvin submitted a 1950 cite from Jerome Bixby's '-And All For One'" (the title of which does, in fact, have an unmatched quotation mark)
+Fred Galvin submitted a 1950 cite from Jerome Bixby's "—And All For One'" (the title of which does, in fact, have an unmatched quotation mark)

 In the compilation of some entries, HDSF has drawn extensively on corresponding entries in OED.